-The QuickScreen One Step Barbiturates Screening Test is a competitive immunoassay that is used to screen for the presence of Barbiturates in urine.
+The One Step Barbiturates Screening Test is a competitive immunoassay that is used to screen for the presence of Barbiturates in urine.
 It is a chromatographic absorbent device in which drugs or drug metabolites in a sample compete with drug / protein conjugate immobilized on a porous membrane for a limited number of antibody /dye conjugate binding sites.
 The test device employs a unique combination of monoclonal and polyclonal antibodies to selectively identify Barbiturates in urine with a high degree of confidence.
-In the procedure, the absorbent end of the test device is inserted into the urine sample.
+In the procedure, urine is added to the test device's "SAMPLE" well with the aid of a plastic transfer pipette.
 The urine is absorbed into the device by capillary action, mixes with the antibody / dye conjugate, and flows across the pre-coated membrane.

 When sample Barbiturate levels are below 200 ng/mL (the detection sensitivity of the test), antibody / dye conjugate binds to the drug / protein conjugate immobilized in the Test Region (T) of the device.
 This produces a colored Test Band that, regardless of its intensity, indicates a negative result.

-When sample Barbiturate levels are at or above 200 ng/mL, the free drug in the sample binds to the antibody / dye conjugate, preventing the antibody / dye conjugate from binding to the drug / protein conjugate immobilized in the Test Region (T) of the device.
+When sample Barbiturate levels are at or above 200 ng/mL, the free drug in the sample binds to the antibody/dye conjugate, preventing the antibody / dye conjugate from binding to the drug / protein conjugate immobilized in the Test Region (T) of the device.
 This prevents the development of a distinct colored band, indicating a potentially positive sample.
 In either case, a colored Control Band is produced in the Control Region (C) by a non-specific antibody / dye conjugate reaction.
 This band serves as a built-in quality control device that demonstrates antibody recognition and reactivity as well as confirmation that the test result is valid.